|Get Atlanta BeltLine updates right in your inbox!|

 3 miles from Midtown to Reynoldstown.
 Connects Piedmont Park, Historic Fourth Ward Park and the Freedom Park trail, Virginia Highland, Midtown, Poncey-Highland, Old Fourth Ward, Cabbagetown and Inman Park neighborhoods.

 There are different 19 access points.
 17 access points are ADA-accessible.
 (ADA-accessible access points are indicated with blue icons.)

-Parking is available at the northern end of the trail in the paid lot beside Park Tavern and at the Piedmont Park / Atlanta Botanical Garden paid parking deck (then walk our interim hiking trail south to where it meets the paved trail.)
+Parking is available at the northern end of the trail in the paid lot beside Park Tavern and at the Piedmont Park / Atlanta Botanical Garden paid parking deck (then walk on our interim trail south to where it meets the paved trail).

 On-street parking is available at Historic Fourth Ward Skatepark with a direct connection to the trail.
 There is on-street parking around Historic Fourth Ward Park and use the Gateway Trail, which provides a direct connection between the Eastside Trail and Historic Fourth Ward Park.

 The Eastside Trail will maintain City of Atlanta park hours: 6 a.m. through 11 p.m.

 Check out the Atlanta BeltLine trail map for trail details and quick facts.

 The 3-mile trail will expand to the south and north in phases.